aristanetworks/avd-workshops/workshops/jinja-yaml.md

 `vrf`:  This is a variable the keys in the dictionary list are assigned to.

-`vrf_vales`:  This is another variable the corresponding values of those keys are assigned to.
+`vrf_values`:  This is another variable the corresponding values of those keys are assigned to.

 `vrf.items()`: This uses the built in .items function to determine which items in the dictionary we are looping through.
 It includes the top level keys.